Terms & Conditions of Trade

 Don’t put yourself or your business at risk of misunderstandings.
 If there is nothing in writing, then usually you have no proof.
 If you have your terms and conditions, then you have evidence to present before a court.
 But if your ‘evidence’ is not clear or has flaws, then you will be out of pocket when something goes wrong.

-Our team can draft or review and amend your pre-written terms and conditions.
+Our team can advise and draft your terms and conditions.
 We also draft Letters of Engagement and Contracts for you to deliver goods and services.

-Call Mountains Lawyers on 9592 7326 to discuss your terms and conditions of trade.
+Call Mountains Lawyers Legal Solutions on 9592 7326 to discuss your terms and conditions of trade.